vanchaiy/gate-control-card/README.md

-# 🚪 Gate Control Card
+# 🚪 HomeAssistant Gate Control Card

 A custom Lovelace card for Home Assistant that provides a visually immersive and intuitive interface for controlling smart gates.
 Designed with realism, responsiveness, and customization in mind—no branding, just pure user experience.